rust-lang/rust/text/0000-drop-types-in-const.md

 # Summary
 [summary]: #summary

-Allow types with destructors to be used in `static` items and in `cosnt` functions, as long as the destructor never needs to run in const context.
+Allow types with destructors to be used in `static` items and in `const` functions, as long as the destructor never needs to run in const context.

 # Motivation
 [motivation]: #motivation

 Most collection types do not allocate any memory when constructed empty.
-With the change to make leaking safe, the restriction on `static` items with destructors is no longer trequired to be a hard error.
+With the change to make leaking safe, the restriction on `static` items with destructors is no longer required to be a hard error.

 Allowing types with destructors to be directly used in `const` functions and stored in `static`s will remove the need to have runtime-initialisation for global variables.